Zuricho/ParallelFold/README.md

+## What is this for

+ParallelFold can help you accelerate Alphafold when you want to predict multiple sequences.
+After dividing the CPU part and GPU part, users can finish feature step by multiple processors.

+Using ParallelFold, you can run Alphafold 2~3 times faster than DeepMind's procedure.

 ## Other Files

 In `./Alphafold` folder, I modified some python files (`hhblits.py`, `hmmsearch.py`, `jackhmmer.py`) , give these steps more CPUs for acceleration.
 But  these processes have been tested and shown to be unable to accelerate by  providing more CPU.
-Maybe this is because

 Probably because DeepMind uses a wrapped process, I'm trying to improve it (work in progress).

+I have also modified `run_feature.sh` and `run_alphafold.sh` to make them find the alphafold folder, which means that you can use it in another folder.
+But you need to change `alphafold/common/restrains.py`.
+In this file it use a relative path to find the restraint file, you need to change it to absolute path.